 - 4) Hang the upper part of the ceramic side cladding on the screws from top to bottom. - 5) Repeat the last three stages on the other side of the stove to mount the ceramic side cladding. - 6) Reattach rear panel and lid.

 9.2.3 Mounting the soapstone side cladding

-- 1) If the steel cladding is mounted, it must first be dismounted. - ⇒ Proceed as described in the section Removing the steel side cladding [▶on page 48]. - 2) Undo two hexagonal-head bolts to 1.5 mm.
+- ⇒ Proceed as described in the section Removing the steel side cladding [▶on page 47]. - 2) Undo two hexagonal-head bolts to 1.5 mm.